KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 ## Background and Challenges
 ### The Traditional Approaches

 Traditional weather prediction primarily relies on Numerical Weather Prediction (NWP) models[2], which use physics-based simulations to forecast future weather conditions.
-By solving complex equations governing atmospheric dynamics, these models provide highly accurate short- to medium-range forecasts.
+By solving complex equations governing atmospheric dynamics, these models provide highly accurate short-to medium-range forecasts.

 Despite their effectiveness, NWP models come with significant challenges.
 One of the biggest drawbacks is computational cost.
 High-fidelity simulations require immense computing power, often relying on supercomputers to run effectively.
 Additionally, sensitivity to initial conditions poses a fundamental limitation.
 Small errors in the initial weather state can grow exponentially, leading to inaccurate long-term forecasts.
 As a result, reliable forecasting is typically limited to about six days, beyond which predictions become increasingly uncertain.